 Just enough to release some of that tension in your body.

-Now your strap is on your legs so we have to shimmy our way out of it.
+Let's carefully bring our feet together now your strap is on your leg So we have to shimmy our way out of it.

-I'm going to press up with my hands and then loosen that strap around the feet.
+I'm gonna press up with my hands and then loosen that strap around the feet.

 Let's bring it off to the side and just set it down.